c6o/docs/content/guides/firstapp.md

 First, we want to focus on the Kubernetes Resource Templates.
 These templates define the native Kubernetes resource definitions that you are likely already be familiar with.
 However, the templates use [Handlebars](https://handlebarsjs.com/) as a templating language, which are consumed by the Provisioner Implementations to manage and apply changes to the Application within the user's Cluster.

-For a relatively simple application like Node-Red, our Provisioner will need to setup and manage three underlying Kubernetes resources:
+For a relatively simple application like Node-RED, our Provisioner will need to setup and manage three underlying Kubernetes resources:
 1. *Deployment* - that specifies the docker image, replicas, and volumes used.
 1. *Persistent Volume Claim* - to store persistent data.
 1. *Service* - that exposes the Application to the cluster and outside world.